Last updated

 Is astrophotography easy?
-No. It has a steep learning curve and involves photography, experimentation, computer skills, and a good eye.
-In addition, it can be expensive and requires patience.
+No. It has a steep learning curve and involves photography, experimentation, computer skills, and a creative eye.
+In addition, it is expensive and requires patience.
+It’s also helpful if you have knowledge of physics and a logical mind as there is much troubleshooting and experimentation involved in astrophotography.
 Progress can be quick, but astrophotography is an art that requires constant improvement.

-The short answer, then, is that astrophotography is not easy.
-We’ll discuss what exactly it involves here, and then you can decide for yourself if it is something you want to commit your time to.
-Read on to learn all about the fascination and challenges of astrophotography.
+We’ll discuss what astrophotography involves, and then you can decide if you have what it takes, and if it is something you want to commit your time to.
+Read on to also learn about the fascination and challenges of astrophotography.

 Is Astrophotography Easy?